Android Central Verdict

 Once you get your Echo Dot set up and start listening to it is when you really appreciate how far this little device has advanced over the generations.
 Something about the new shape and special sauce that Amazon baked in equates to much louder output and a richer, more well-rounded sound than is even present on the Echo Dot (3rd Gen).
 What's particularly remarkable is how Amazon achieved this with essentially the same size speaker found in the previous generation.
 However, Amazon does specify that the speaker on the newer Echos is front-firing.
 I also love that Amazon keeps including the 3.5mm audio jack on these devices.
 This means you can plug in headphones if you want, or you can physically connect your Echo Dot to a larger, more powerful legacy speaker and get Alexa voice control over your fancy Hi-Fi equipment.

-As with other Echo speakers, you can pair two of the Echo Dot (4th Gen) speakers together for stereo sound, or pair one or two with a Fire TV to enhance your audio experience while watching TV.
+As with other Amazon's Echo smart speakers, you can pair two of the Echo Dot (4th Gen) speakers together for stereo sound or pair one or two with a Fire TV to enhance your audio experience while watching TV.
 This works whether you have two regular Echo Dots or an Echo Dot and Echo Dot with Clock.
 As with other Echos, the pairing feature only works if the devices are from the same generation; i.e., you cannot pair an Echo Dot (4th Gen) with an Echo Dot (3rd Gen).
 I paired the review devices that I received and placed one on each side of my iMac.
 When I asked Alexa to start playing music, I felt like the guy in that old Maxell "Blown Away" ad from the 80s.
 It was that impressive.

 As much as I enjoy having my Echo Show 5 parked just to the side of my iMac, its color screen that is always changing can be a bit of a distraction.
 I've come to appreciate just having the clock there to look at (and then ignore) as I worked writing this review.